 On December 4, 2020 DynaMexico filed another claim seeking recognition of the judgment under the Texas Uniform Foreign-County Money Judgment Recognition Act.
 The Company has filed a Special Appearance, Motion to Dismiss for Improper Venue, and Motion for Non-Recognition in response.
 A hearing was held on the Special Appearance and Motion to Dismiss for Improper Venue on February 8, 2021 and on May 12, 2021 The 134th Judicial District Court, as a District Court of the State of Texas, ruled it is not required to recognize DynaMexico's foreign judgment from the country of Mexico.
 DynaUSA has appealed this decision and the appeal has been fully briefed and oral arguments were held on April 20, 2022.
-The Company is currently waiting for the judgement.
+On May 2, 2023 the court of appeals dismissed DynaUSA's appeal.